Trajectory

 "I think," Elena said, every time, "we need better data."

-The better data turned out to be on the far side of the Moon.
+The better data, everyone agreed, would come from the far side of the Moon.

 "The Farside Observatory was built for deep quiet," Director Okafor said, sliding a tablet across the table.
 "Shielding, baseline, aperture.
 It gives us the cleanest look anyone can get at something like this."

-“Something like this,” Elena repeated.
+"Something like this," Elena repeated.
 The phrase did not fit.
 There was nothing to compare K47 to.
-That was the point.
+That was the problem.

 "We want you there," Okafor said.
 "You saw it first.
 You know its behavior better than anyone."